aws-samples/serverless-patterns/apigw-dynamodb-python-cdk/README.md

-# API Gateway direct integration to DynamoDB
+# Amazon API Gateway direct integration to Amazon DynamoDB

 This pattern shows how to create an API Gateway with direct integration to DynamoDB.
 The pattern showcase transformation of request/response using VTL and CDK and implement examples for using Cognito, Lambda authorizer and API keys.